AMZ-Racing/fssim/README.md

 <img src="fssim_doc/img/fssim_demo.gif" width="700" />
 </p>

-A note: this a public copy of the private version.
-The public version which might have some internal functionality removed.
+A note: this is a public copy of a private version.
+The public version might have some internal functionality removed.
 FSSIM was developed by

 <p align="center">